rsgaetano/milagro-crypto-java/README.md

 ## Contributions

 Contributions are very welcome.
-Please make pull requests to the developement branch.
+Please make pull requests to the develop branch.
 You can run this command to build and test the code.

     ./gradlew build